Skip to main content

 Nga Htamin (Fish with Rice)

-Whole fried fish served over rice with tangy tomato sauce.
-Simple yet satisfying dish showcasing fresh river or sea fish.
-The crispy fish contrasts beautifully with steamed rice and savory-sour sauce.
+A whole fried fish over rice with a tangy tomato sauce.
+It is a plain dish that leans on fresh river or sea fish, the crisp skin playing off the steamed rice and the savory-sour sauce.

 Mont Hinjo (Fish Cake Noodle Soup)